Steppedcrown/WorldOfBits/PLAN.md

 - [x] add a endgameTokenValue variable of 64
 - [x] detect when the player is holding a token of that value and display a you win message
 - [x] give the option to restart the game or continue playing
+- [x] create a new game parameter for interactionRange, measured in tiles
+- [x] players can only interact with tiles within the interactionRange of the player